 Who Owns Sunscape Akumal?

 Sunscape is part of the AMR collection, owned by World of Hyatt.
-Other hotels in the AMR collection include Secrets, Dream, Breathless, and others.
+Other hotels in the AMR collection include Secrets, Dreams, Breathless, and others.

 We arrived at the Sunscape Resort in the evening when it was just barely dark outside.
 Inside the lobby, it was not very bright.
 After a long day of travel, we were tired.
 Check-in was very matter-of-fact, but quick.
 They did upgrade us to the Sun Club area of the resort (without even asking!)
 I was happy about this because my research told me this was the nicer part of the hotel with nicer rooms.